Graduate Diploma Law (part-time)

 Find out about our Law Open Events

 If you are a non-law graduate looking to enter the legal profession, the Graduate Diploma in Law (GDL) provides your starting point for graduate legal study.
-It takes you through the academic stage required to become a barrister or solicitor, before you then go on to either the LLM in Advanced Legal Practice (LPC LLM) or Bar Professional Training Course (BPTC).
+It takes you through the academic stage required to become a barrister or solicitor, before you then go on to either the LLM in Advanced Legal Practice (LPC LLM) or LLM Bar Training Course.

 The GDL at UWE Bristol is highly regarded by both branches of the profession, and many solicitors and barristers choose this route, building on the knowledge they have obtained in another academic field to establish a successful legal career.